ePages-de/epages-docs/_posts/2017/2017-12-07-internal-workshops.md

 language), so it makes sense to cover the basics of that language.<br>
 Below that, Gradle offers a rich model for the domain of building software projects.

-When learning how Gradle is used in Java projects I find it very helpful to start with simple examples.
-For example, I prefer to look at everything as files on the file system, instead of whatever view your IDE has to offer.
+When Gradle is used in Java projects I find it very helpful to start with simple examples.
+I prefer to look at everything as files on the file system, instead of whatever view your IDE has to offer.
 These are related of course, but different (I am looking at you, Eclipse workspace).<br>
 A big part of what Gradle tries to achieve is a unified view of the project, that is independent from any IDE-specific configuration or presentation.